silaspe/maths/docs/group_theory.md

 Multiplying two integers would result in another integer.
 There is only one $a \times b \times c$.
 There is an identity element (i.e. $1$).
 But sadly, only one and $-1$ have inverses.

-Thus this is not a group :(
+Thus, this is not a group :(

 This is also why it's written $ℤ$ and not $ℤ^+$